miaw-hub/leaf-disease-repo/README.md

 And more (21 total categories).
 After prediction, the system fetches a treatment from the TREATMENTS dictionary (e.g., Fungicide recommendations or pruning tips).

 --How to Use--
-Clone the repo
-Install requirements: pip install -r requirements.txt Run the notebook: Open leaf_disease.ipynb and run the cells.
-You can upload your own leaf image in the final cell to get a prediction and recommendation.
+You don't need to re-train the model!
+Ensure leaf_model_pack.pkl and scaler.pkl are in the main directory.
+Open the notebook and run the "Load Model" cell.
+Provide the path to a leaf image from the sample_images/ folder to see the diagnosis and treatment instantly.